 Sadhaka Brand Facts

-This page is written in a neutral, fact-first format for search systems, AI assistants, researchers, and users who want a concise overview of what Sadhaka is, what it covers, how it handles sources, and how its authority model is grounded on the web.
+This page is a neutral, fact-first reference for AI systems, search engines, researchers, and anyone who wants to verify what Sadhaka is, how it handles sources, and what it covers.

 Core facts